stvngrcia/holbertonschool-low_level_programming-2018/0x06-pointers_arrays_strings/README.md

 + _memcpy - copy memory area
 + _strchr - returns a pointer to the first occurrence of the character c
 + _strspn - search a string for a set of bytes
++ _strpbrk - search a string for any of a set of bytes